 - An individual appointed by the ASF Board of Directors and given specific authority over and responsibility for some portion of the Foundation's activities.
 An officer may or may not be a director of the Foundation.

-- A Package is a compressed archive file containing all the files and directories required for installing the software.
+- A Package is a compressed archive file created from a project's source code with the intent to distribute.
+Packages are typically either source packages or binary packages built from source; sometimes separate documentation packages are released alongside the source package.
 Often packages have have external dependencies which may require additional software be installed as a prerequisite.

 - Project Management Committee, the group of people with formal oversight of a project.
 The chair of a PMC is always an officer of the Foundation.
 As the PMC has official oversight responsibilities assigned by the Board , its actions are considered to be on behalf of the Foundation, with all the legal protections and responsibilities implied.
 See the Bylaws.